Seneca High School (New Jersey): Athletics

 The Seneca High School Golden Eagles participate in the Olympic Conference (New Jersey), which is comprised of public and private high schools in Burlington and Camden counties and operates under the auspices of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 856 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The football team competes in the Constitution Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2018–2020.
+With 856 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes.
+This category includes schools with an enrollment of 761 to 1,058 students in that grade range.
+The football team competes in the National Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

-Seneca has an abundance of activities available to its students through its sports programs.
-The school goes by the moniker the Golden Eagles, which was chosen by the district in December 2000 as a departure from the Native American-themed nicknames of the other three schools.
+Seneca offers an abundance of activities to its students through its sports programs.
+The school goes by the nickname the Golden Eagles, which was chosen by the district in December 2000 as a departure from the Native American-themed nicknames of the other three schools.

-The boys' track team coached by Rich Watson, a physics teacher at Seneca, has had success with standouts such as the 2006 shuttle hurdle team, and record setting performances by Drew Kanz-Oshea in the High Jump: 7'1 (2009), and Michael Maira in the Pole Vault: 15'0" (2008-2010).
+The boys' track team, coached by Rich Watson, a physics teacher at Seneca, has enjoyed success with standouts such as the 2006 shuttle hurdle team and record-setting performances by Drew Kanz-Oshea in the High Jump: 7'1 (2009), and Michael Maira in the Pole Vault: 15'0" (2008-2010).
 Both were multiple-time state champions.

-The 2006 football team made it to South Jersey Group III final and lost to Lacey Township High School 12–0.
+The 2006 football team reached the South Jersey Group III final but lost to Lacey Township High School 12–0.
 The loss ended the team's undefeated season.
 The team finished 11–1, ranked #1 among South Jersey Large Schools by the Courier-Post.